hasktorch/hasktorch/README.md

 [aten]:https://github.com/zdevito/ATen/

-2. You will need cabal-install > 2.2 for `new-build` and backpack support.
+2. Install cabal-install > 2.2 for `new-build` and backpack support if it is not already installed.
 We would like to support stack in the future, but that is pending the completion of [backpack support in stack][stack-backpack].
-Note stack can still be used as an installer for a new version of cabal using `stack install cabal-install --resolver lts-12.21`.
+Note stack can still be used as an installer for a new version of cabal-install using `stack install cabal-install --resolver lts-12.21`.

 [cabal-latest]:https://github.com/haskell/cabal/tree/30d0c10349b6cc69adebfe06c230c784574ebf7a
 [stack-backpack]:https://github.com/commercialhaskell/stack/issues/2540

-3. Now you can build hasktorch and run some examples:
+3. Build Hasktorch and run an example:

 ```
 cabal new-build all